Back to Shark Guides

 Common Causes

-• Router broadcasting only 5GHz band and robot needs 2.4GHz
+• Router broadcasting only 5GHz, but the robot needs 2.4GHz

-• WiFi password contains special characters robot cannot process
+• WiFi password contains special characters the robot cannot process

-• Robot too far from router for stable 2.4GHz signal
+• Robot too far from the router for a stable 2.4GHz signal

-• SharkClean app permissions not granted for Bluetooth setup
+• SharkClean app not granted Bluetooth and Location permission for setup

-• Multiple WiFi networks with same name confusing robot
+• Two WiFi networks share the same name, confusing the robot

 Most fixes happen in the first 3 steps.